LinkedIn: 2011 to present

-In June 2020 Jeff Weiner stepped down as CEO and become executive chairman after 11 years in the role.
+In June 2020, Jeff Weiner stepped down as CEO and become executive chairman after 11 years in the role.
 Ryan Roslansky stepped up as CEO from his previous position as the senior vice president of product.
-In late July 2020, LinkedIn announced it laid off 960 employees, about 6 percent of total workforce, from the talent acquisition and global sales teams.
+In late July 2020, LinkedIn announced it laid off 960 employees, about 6 percent of the total workforce, from the talent acquisition and global sales teams.
 In an email to all employees, CEO Ryan Roslansky said the cuts were due to effects of the global COVID-19 pandemic.

-In April 2021 CyberNews claimed that 500 million LinkedIn's accounts have leaked online.
+In April 2021, CyberNews claimed that 500 million LinkedIn's accounts have leaked online.
 However, LinkedIn stated that "We have investigated an alleged set of LinkedIn data that has been posted for sale and have determined that it is actually an aggregation of data from a number of websites and companies".

-In June 2021 PrivacySharks claimed that more than 700 million LinkedIn records was on sale on a hacker forum.
+In June 2021, PrivacySharks claimed that more than 700 million LinkedIn records were on sale on a hacker forum.
 LinkedIn later stated that this is not a breach, but scraped data which is also a violation of their Terms of Service.

+In Sep 2021, LinkedIn blocks U.S. journalists' profiles in China.
+Includes but is not limited to Bethany Allen-Ebrahimian, Melissa Chan, Greg Bruno, Jojje Olsson, J Michael Cole.

 Microsoft ended LinkedIn operations in China in October 2021.

+In 2022, LinkedIn earned $13.8 billion in revenue, compared to $10.3 billion in 2021.

+In May 2023, LinkedIn cut 716 positions from its 20,000 workforce.
+The move, according to a letter from the company's CEO Ryan Roslansky, was made to streamline the business's operations.
+Roslansky further stated that this decision would result in the creation of 250 job opportunities.
+Additionally, LinkedIn also announced the discontinuance of its China local job apps.

+In June 2024, Axios reported LinkedIn was testing a new AI assistant for its paid Premium users.

+In September 2024, LinkedIn suspended its use of UK user data for AI model training after concerns were raised by the Information Commissioner's Office (ICO).
+The platform had quietly opted in users globally for data use in AI training.
+However, following ICO feedback, LinkedIn paused this practice for UK users.
+A company spokesperson stated that LinkedIn has always allowed users to control how their data is used and has now provided UK users with an opt-out option.

+In November 2024, Linkedin challenged Australian legislation which sought to ban under-16's from social media platforms on the grounds that it does 'not have content interesting and appealing to minors.'

 Acquisitions

-In July 2012 LinkedIn acquired 15 key Digg patents for $4 million including a "click a button to vote up a story" patent.
+In July 2012, LinkedIn acquired 15 key Digg patents for $4 million including a "click a button to vote up a story" patent.